Hello again, everyone. It’s been a while! Sorry about that. I promise I’ve a good excuse for my lack of activity, though…

 and a ‘silence rate’ % for each submission based upon the proportion of publishers that never responded

-In case you missed them, here’s a summary of the previous four posts in this series, which are now all free to read (as this series will continue to be):
+In case you missed them, here’s a summary of the previous four posts in this series:

 December 2019 UK picture book submission: 6 texts, 14 publishers, 5 rejections, 1 2-book offer, and 8 silences – a 57% silence rate.